 How to Submit a Film

-To qualify for IndieFlix, films must have received an award or an "official selection" at a recognized film festival, however, we do occasionally make exceptions.
-Pornography and instructional videos are not accepted.
+To qualify for IndieFlix, films need to have screened at a film festival, however, we do occasionally make exceptions.

-The film submission is a two part process.
-Just follow these steps:
+The film submission is a two part process:

 1. If you do not have an account with IndieFlix, create one for free.
 IMPORTANT: Please create the IndieFlix account as the profile of the Director or Producer.
 This will be the filmmaker profile attached to the film on our site.